Prarabda/Prarabda/README.md

 From hackathons to fashion shows, I’ve done it all — here’s a snapshot of my event leadership journey:

 🧠 Tech & Innovation Initiatives
-Keystroke Clash – A fast-paced keyboard skill competition to promote digital fluency.
+-Keystroke Clash – A fast-paced keyboard skill competition to promote digital fluency.

-Informatic Factoid – ICT Olympiad-style MCQ competition for school students.
+-Informatic Factoid – ICT Olympiad-style MCQ competition for school students.

-TechEd – Tech literacy workshops for schools across 3 municipalities.
+-TechEd – Tech literacy workshops for schools across 3 municipalities.

-Web Development Workshop – Intro to frontend/backend essentials for beginners.
+-Web Development Workshop – Intro to frontend/backend essentials for beginners.

-Digital Marketing Workshop – Hands-on session on social media strategy, SEO & campaign tools.
+-Digital Marketing Workshop – Hands-on session on social media strategy, SEO & campaign tools.

-Build to Solve – Problem-solving workshop focused on real-world use cases and MVP building.
+-Build to Solve – Problem-solving workshop focused on real-world use cases and MVP building.

-IS Hackathon – Ideation-to-prototype challenge under Information System Fair.
+-IS Hackathon – Ideation-to-prototype challenge under Information System Fair.

-IS Fair 2024 & IS Fair 2025 – Signature tech-expo with workshops, competitions, and exhibits.
+-IS Fair 2024 & IS Fair 2025 – Signature tech-expo with workshops, competitions, and exhibits.

 🚀 Entrepreneurship & Impact
-ImpactUp – A startup & SME meet-up to bridge ideas with investors and industry insights.
+-ImpactUp – A startup & SME meet-up to bridge ideas with investors and industry insights.

-Project Sambhawana – A visionary platform for turning student ideas into viable solutions.
+-Project Sambhawana – A visionary platform for turning student ideas into viable solutions.